bobleesj/scikit-package/doc/source/tutorials/level-5-migration-tutorial.rst

 #.
 Ask the project maintainer to create a PR from ``upstream/migration`` to ``upstream/main``

 #.
-Now let's archive the old repository and rename it:
+After the PR is merged to ``upstream/main``, archive the old repository by naming it:

     .. code-block:: bash

         $ mv <package-name> <package-name>-archive

 #.
-Then, let's clone the latest version of the new repository from the remote:
+Clone the latest version of the package from the remote:

     .. code-block:: bash

         $ cd ~/dev